DA plans onion procurement in Mindoro

-The government is preparing to buy onions directly from farmers in Occidental Mindoro as harvest volumes are expected to surge in the coming weeks, a move aimed at preventing a sharp drop in farmgate prices during the peak season.
+The government is preparing to buy onions directly from Occidental Mindoro farmers as harvest volumes are expected to surge in the coming weeks, a move aimed at preventing a sharp drop in farmgate prices during the peak season.

 The Department of Agriculture (DA), through state-run Food Terminal Inc. (FTI), will purchase part of the harvest and place the stocks in cold storage to absorb excess supply and stabilize prices for growers.